10 Best Books For Female Entrepreneurs

 Consider this – across the globe, women own 36% of businesses, and in the last 20 years, businesses owned by women have increased by 114% (source: Whattobecome)

-In this blog, I review ten such books that will motivate and inspire young females to think about making the jump into entrepreneurship.
+In this blog, I review “Books For Female Entrepreneurs” that will motivate and inspire female entrepreneurs to think about making the jump into entrepreneurship.

 Ms. Huffington has built a formidable media business after a brief foray into public life.